pdonnelly8/MLProject/flaskServer/README.md

 ## Running The Flask Server

 To run the server, the user must have Python 3.9 or greater installed.
+You can find the latest downloads [here](https://www.python.org/downloads/).

 Steps to run are as follows:
 1. Move to the root directory of the repository.
 If in the flaskServer directory use the command `cd ..` to move back to the root.